mantti/scicomp-docs/index.rst

 Narvi user guide for combined FGCI-kickstart
 =================

+This site is currently placeholder for
+:doc:`FGCI kickstart Tampere <training/scip/summer-kickstart>`

 Narvi is the Tampere University high-performance computing cluster.
 It serves all researchers of TAU, but is currently by `TCSC <https://wiki.eduuni.fi/display/tuttcsc/TCSC+Home>`_.